Model-robust standardization in stepped wedge cluster randomized trials

 where \(\text{expit}(x) = \exp(x)/\{1+\exp(x)\}\).
 For log-link models (e.g., Poisson or log-binomial regression), the marginal mean is approximated by:

-When the temporal correlation is modeled using an exponential decay structure, the matrix \( \widetilde{\bm{M}} \) induces dependence across \( j \), and the random effects \( \gamma_{ij} \) are no longer independent across periods.
+When $RE_{ij}$ specifies an exponential decay structure, the matrix \( \widetilde{\bm{M}} \) induces dependence across \( j \), and the random effects \( \gamma_{ij} \) are no longer independent across periods.
 However, for a single cluster-period mean \( \mathbb{E}[\overline{Y}_{ij} \mid Z_{ij}=z, \bm{X}_{ijk}] \), the marginal variance of \( RE_{ij} \) remains \( \tau_\gamma^2 \), since \( \widetilde{\bm{M}}_{jj} = 1 \) on the diagonal.
 Thus, a Hedeker-style approximation may still be applied by substituting \( \tau_\alpha^2 + \tau_\gamma^2 \) with this marginal variance \(\tau_{\gamma}^2\) without the need for additional modifications.
 Parameter estimation in GLMMs is typically performed via maximum likelihood, integrating over the random effects.
-Common numerical techniques include the Laplace approximation and adaptive Gaussian-Hermite quadrature, which give accurate inference when an adequate number of quadrature points is used.\citep{jin2020note}
+Common numerical techniques include the Laplace approximation and adaptive Gaussian-Hermite quadrature, which give accurate inference when an adequate number of quadrature points is used \citep{jin2020note}.

 For implementation of these models, the \texttt{R} package \texttt{lme4} (via \texttt{glmer}) supports GLMMs for binary and count outcomes using canonical link functions and flexible random effects but does not support structured residual correlation.
-The \texttt{glmmTMB} package extends this functionality by allowing specification of correlation structures such as exponential decay.\citep{brooks2017glmmtmb} In \texttt{SAS}, correlation structure across cluster-periods can be modeled using the \texttt{RANDOM} statement in \texttt{PROC GLIMMIX}.
+The \texttt{glmmTMB} package extends this functionality by allowing specification of correlation structures such as exponential decay \citep{brooks2017glmmtmb}.
+In \texttt{SAS}, correlation structure across cluster-periods can be modeled using the \texttt{RANDOM} statement in \texttt{PROC GLIMMIX}.